Menu & Search

 Get around town

 Traffic is unpredictable in Bali.
 For braver souls, motorbikes are the best way to get around, both motorbike taxis and cars are easily bookable via e-hailing Apps like Grab and Gojek.
-If you plan to venture into other townships like Ubud or Uluwatu, it is recommended to hire a full-day driver ($45-60 for 8 hours) for transport can be more challenging in other townships due to complicated local laws and tourist traps.
+If you plan to venture into other townships like Ubud or Uluwatu, it is recommended to hire a full-day driver ($45-60 for 8 hours) for there are many detours worth stopping for in the two hour ride each direction, and often cheaper than hailing one outside of touristy spots.

 Warming up (and cooling down)